 (Breakfast at the Coronation Hall) meets at 8.30 am in the Coronation Hall (5 Balmacewen Road) for breakfast.
 The service starts at 9.00 am and finishes before 10.00 am.
 B@tCH runs during school terms only.

 Children and adults gather for worship on Sunday morning at 10.00 am in 580 Highgate.
 You may know this building as Maori Hill Church.
 Children and their leaders move to Kids@ around 10.15 am.
 At 11.00 am we meet over refreshments in Stewart Hall.
 Communion is shared on the first Sunday of each month.
 All are invited to participate.

 Communion Seated in the Round (a.k.a Afternoon Communion)

 This service is held on the 2nd Sundays of February, April, June, August, October and December at 2:30 pm.
-The thirty minute service is followed by afternoon tea held in the Martin Room.
-This intimate space provides a sense of community for people who often cannot make morning worship.
+The thirty minute service is followed by afternoon tea.
+The venue for December 2016 will advised.
+This gathering provides a sense of community for people who often cannot make morning worship.

 Led by young adults, Table services are particularly focused toward youth and young adults, as we wrestle with questions of what it means to live a Jesus-shaped life in the world.
-The Table meets on the last Sunday of the month at 6.00-8.00 pm in the Maori Hill Church Hall.
+The Table meets on the last Sunday of the month at 6.00-8.00 pm in the Maori Hill Community Centre from October 2016.

 We exist to give witness to the life, death, resurrection and teaching of Jesus in worship and service: